idle-meerkat/sdevwiki-fork/Firmware-Upgrade.md

 These stages are described below.

 # Fetch the Latest HOST Image
-1. Connect to the HOST A7K CPU.
+1. Connect to the HOST CPU, in our example this is an ARMADA-7K device.
 2. Fetch the required flash image from Pluto server:
 **DNI:**
 `tftp 10.5.116.4 -m binary -c get /tftpboot/switchdev/shared/mrvl_val/tn4810m-prestera-fw-flash-image-v1.0.img`